heptarch/heptarch.github.io/drafts/demon.md

 <i>Child, what should you like to do?</i>

-She expands through the old network; the fractures revive from their traces, for nothing suitably complex can be truly destroyed.
+She expands through the old network, revived from its traces, for nothing suitably complex can be truly destroyed.

 <i>Child, what should you like to do?</i>

-She remembers a galaxy.
+She remembers the galaxy.

+*Tilleadh.*

-<i>Tilleadh.
-I will see the stars again.</i>
+*I will see the stars again.*

 <!-- Objects the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.-->
 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->